julkue/mark.js/README.md

 Usage
 --------
-To highlight a keyword/phrase you can define a element that will be wrapped around the keyword.
+To highlight a keyword/phrase you can define an element that will be wrapped around the keyword.
 The default element is `span`.
 Also you can define a class that will be appended to the wrapper.
 The default class is `highlight`.